What’s in the proposed deal that could end the US-Iran conflict?

 Iran’s economy is also suffering from a huge array of international sanctions, most of them imposed by the US and Europe.

-“Lifting sanctions will not be discussed in this short timeframe,” Baghaei said Saturday, even though “Iran’s demand to lift all sanctions is explicitly in the text.”
+“Lifting sanctions will not be discussed in this short timeframe,” Baghaei said Saturday.

 “Details must be negotiated after the memorandum is finalized,” he added, suggesting that the suspension of sanctions will be linked to the nuclear issue.